calwoodford/anki_decks/js/js.md

 What is AJAX in JavaScript?
 (What does it stand for and what does it do?)
 (2)

 <details><summary><b>Answer</b></summary>
-AJAX (Asynchronous JavaScript and XML) is a set of web development techniques that allow web applications to send and receive data from a server asynchronously without reloading the entire page.
+AJAX (Asynchronous JavaScript and XML).
+It is a set of web development techniques that allow web applications to send and receive data from a server asynchronously without reloading the entire page.

 </details>
 <br><br>